jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 |:--:|
 |*Figure 6: MFI versus RSI*|

 It can be useful to use both RSI and MFI together to make sure there is volume behind the price move and not just a price jump.
 Here is another good example to show the output of the update columns after applying the indicators to the in memory table defined above as bitcoinKraken.
-The table below shows the table update with the output columns attached on to the end.
+The table below shows bitcoinKraken updated with the output columns attached on to the end.
 This is an example of how easy it is to compare statistical outputs.
 In Figure 6 the 14 day period rsi and mfi are compared but below 6 day period is chosen.
 ```q
 q)10#update rsi:rsiMain[close;6],mfi:mfiMain[high;low;close;6;vol] from bitcoinKraken
 date       sym     exch   high   low    open   close  vol      rsi      mfi